 The large gargoyle soon jumped down from the rafters with a loud thud, and begin charge straight for me.
 I swung my sword hard against it's chest, the clash made a tremendous sound but did very little damage.
 It swept for me with it large claws which narrowly missed my neck with this first swing.
 I jumped back and swung my sword again hitting it repeatedly as it dragged those large claws across my chest.
 This fight was so long and the gargoyle didn't seem to be hurt by may sword.
 I knew that they only way that I would win would be wait until morning.
-I knew it was risky for me as I would have to stay out of the myself while getting it into the light.
+I knew it was risky for me as I would have to stay out of the light myself while getting it into the light.
 I was tried and had long open deep cuts everywhere from it many hits when I managed to get the creature into the right position.

 After hours of waiting from the shadows I finally seen the first rays of the morning sunrise start to stream through the now mostly broken stained glass windows.
 The gargoyle let out one last deep angry growl, it knew that it could no longer win.
 It turned to stone as it slept.
 I could have just left it there and let it live but I was stuck there, I couldn't leave during the day but I knew that I wouldn't have time to heal if I got struck again once it woke again.
 The risk was great whatever I choose, it was either death by going into the light while I was so injured or wait for the gargoyle to finish me of later.
 I took one look down from the loft that I was standing in to see if there was anything I could use as cover, there was not.
-With the gargoyle at the edge of this small landing we were perched on I took out my swung and hit it as hard as I could hoping I would make it fall.
-It fell with a huge crash that made this wood shake but the creature was cracked.
+With the gargoyle at the edge of this small landing we were perched on I took out my sword and swung it, hitting it as hard as I could hoping I would make it fall.
+It fell with a huge crash that made this the wood shake but the creature was cracked.
 This was enough to allow me to jump down on top of it and while staying in the shadows hit it hard with my sword until it finally crumbled under my feet.